kimfrie/datafold-docs/docs/development_testing/cloud.md

 ## See value-level impact as you develop in dbt.

-### Create a free Datafold Cloud account to view and save value-level impact reports generated while developing in your dbt local environment.
+### Create a Team Cloud account to view and save value-level impact reports generated while developing in your dbt local environment.

 :::tip Team Cloud
 🔧 Interested in adding Datafold Team Cloud to your CI pipeline?
 [Let's talk!](https://calendly.com/d/zkz-63b-23q/see-a-demo?email=clay%20analytics%40datafold.com&first_name=Clay&last_name=Moeller&a1=) ☎️